kmb14/kmb14/README.md

-- 👋 Hi, I’m @kmbcodes
+- 👋 Hi, I’m Kymberlly Ortiz
 - 👀 I’m interested in interface design
 - 🌱 I’m currently learning on Java
 - 💞️ I’m looking to collaborate on coding basics
-- 📫 How to reach me: kortizco14@gmail.com
+- 📫 How to reach me: kmbcodesigning@gmail.com

 <!---
 kmb14/kmb14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.